Sumire Haruno: General information

-Following the examples of Mira Anju, Miki Maya and Mire Aika she became the top star of the troupe she had always been with, without any troupe transfer.
-(Although Hibiki Takumi had almost all her Takarazuka career in the Flower troupe, she had been in Senka for 2 years before she became the top star of the Troupe.)
-Also, another uniqueness of her career is that her status of being the second man was a short-lived one, because Hibiki Takumi became severely ill with myelitis during the Grand Theater performance.
+Following the examples of Mira Anju, Miki Maya and Mire Aika she became the top star of the troupe she had always been with, without any troupe transfer (although Hibiki Takumi had almost all her Takarazuka career in the Flower troupe, she had been in Senka for 2 years before she became the top star of the Troupe.)
+Also, another uniqueness of her career is that her status of being the second man (ninbante) was a short-lived one, because Hibiki Takumi became severely ill with myelitis during the Grand Theater performance of "In the Amber-Hued Rain / Cocktail".
 Haruno took over the leading role for the Tokyo performance, and at that point she unofficially became the top star of the troupe.
-However, it is Elisabeth that is considered as her official top star début without top star overlap.
-With this production of Elisabeth, she is the first top star to perform as Der Tod as her début.
+However, it is "Elisabeth" that is considered as her official top star début without top star overlap.
+With this production of "Elisabeth", she is the first top star to perform as Der Tod as her début.